-FINANCIAL ACCOUNTS - STUDENT ORGANIZATIONS(Student Group Regulation)
+FINANCIAL ACCOUNTS - STUDENT ORGANIZATIONS (Student Group Regulation)

-- 1. General Policy - a.
+1. General Policy

+- a.
 The University does not require student organizations to have their financial accounts with the Controller's Office.
 They are, however, encouraged to follow good accounting principles and effective financial control of their funds. - b.
 Registered student organizations, on campus living unit organizations, major governing groups, and Associated Students of Michigan State University may request to have a financial account with the Controller's Office, and shall be given an account upon request, except incorporated student groups. - c.
 Student organizations conducting events to which the public (other than members of the organization) is invited and a stated admission or contribution is collected are encouraged to use tickets issued by the Controller's Office, following established procedures.
-Failure to follow these procedures may result in forfeiting the privilege of using the accounting services. - d.
+Failure to follow these procedures may result in forfeiting the privilege of using the accounting services.
+(NOTE: The controller's office no longer issues such tickets.) - d.
 Student organizations having the right to use University facilities and services have the option of paying for the use of University facilities and services either by cash, or through their University account, if such account exists.
 The University may require that cash payments be made in advance.